purchasedat/magento2-payment/README.md

 This module is intended to be installed using composer.
 After including this component and enabling it, you can verify it is installed by going the backend at:
 If you can't use composer, follow these steps:
 1. Copy the module directories and its files to installed magento 2 directory root
-2. Edit file app/etc/config.php, add the new module into modules array ('Magento_PurchasedAt' => 1,)
+2. Edit file app/etc/config.php, add the new module into modules array ('PurchasedAt_Magento2Payment' => 1,)
-3. Add new record into setup_module data table with these fields: module = Magento_PurchasedAt, schema_version = 2.0.0, data_version = 2.0.0
+3. Add new record into setup_module data table with these fields: module = PurchasedAt_Magento2Payment, schema_version = 2.0.0, data_version = 2.0.0

 ## Configuration